IndrekHaav/photoprism-debian/README.md

 The first command downloads the various dependencies for Tensorflow, the Node.js front-end and the Golang back-end.
 The second command builds the front-end.
 The third command builds the PhotoPrism production binary, copies it to `~/.local/bin/photoprism`, and copies the front-end assets to `~/.photoprism/assets`.

-This will take about 1GB of RAM, and the build may crash with Javascript running out of memory, so allocate at least 2GB or prepend the `make` commands with `NODE_OPTIONS=--max_old_space_size=2048 make build-js`.
+Building the front-end can take more than 1 GB of RAM, and the build might crash with Javascript running out of memory.
+If using a virtual machine, allocate at least 2 GB.
+Alternatively, run that step with `NODE_OPTIONS=--max_old_space_size=2048 make build-js`.

 Check the [Makefile](https://github.com/photoprism/photoprism/blob/develop/Makefile) for all `make` targets.